Clarissa Callesen: A gentle guide to creating during a crisis.

 US-based Clarissa summed up how most of us have been feeling this year when she explained that she is “Doing great but also terrible and full of grief.”

-With so much turmoil and so many unpredictable events happening around us, that’s the kind of world we are all living in.
-However, Clarissa has been using creativity as a way to get through these times, channel her energies and process what has been going on in the world through art.
+With so much turmoil and unpredictable events happening around us, that’s the kind of world we all live in.
+However, Clarissa has been using creativity to get through these times, channel her energies and process what has been happening in the world through art.

 To help others during the troubled times of 2020, Clarissa decided to share her gentle guide to ‘Creating during a crisis’.